PurelyBlank/PurelyBlank/README.md

 - 👋 Hi, I am Botao Wang (I go by Noah), aka @PurelyBlank
 - 👀 I’m interested in Software Engineering and IT related work!
-- 🌱 I’m currently learning majoring in Computer Science
+- 🌱 I’m a June 2025 Computer Science major
-- 📫 How to reach me: bwang.noah@gmail.com
+- 📫 How to reach me: bwang.noah.work@gmail.com

 <!---
 PurelyBlank/PurelyBlank is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.